madt2709/alphazero-chess/README.md

 - Currently, there is no multi-processing functionality.
 However, this could be added fairly easily and would aid the training process.
 - Extend the test coverage
+- Code readiblity (wrote all myself with no reviews)
+- etc...